ccnmtl/case-consortium/content/case/case_23.md

   \ aid recipients, as well as instances of complicit FEMA inspectors, many of whom\
   \ had criminal backgrounds.</p><p>Epilogue, Teaching Note</p><p><b>Topics: </b>investigative\
   \ reporting; newsroom management</p>"
+"description_clean": !!python/unicode "CSJ-08-0010.0This case is about the challenges\
+  \ of investigative reporting.
+The South Florida Sun-Sentinel began in the fall of\
+  \ 2004 to investigate the consequences of a wave of hurricanes on their region.\
+  \ Eventually, the reporting team discovered widespread fraud by Federal Emergency\
+  \ Management Agency (FEMA) aid recipients, as well as instances of complicit FEMA\
+  \ inspectors, many of whom had criminal backgrounds.Epilogue, Teaching NoteTopics:\
-"epologue": "Sun-Sentinel Epilogue.pdf"
+  \ investigative reporting; newsroom management" "epologue": "Sun-Sentinel Epilogue.pdf" "faculty_notes": ""
-"faculty_notes": ""
 "faculty_only": ""